 As well as our work with Premier League, we’ve continued working with Pearson Edexcel on making GCSE PDF exam papers accessible to every learner.
-Dig Inclusion’s Ted Page has spoken at events in the UK and Copenhagen, as well as continuing with blog posts about PDF accessibility.
+We’ve spoken at events in the UK and Copenhagen.

 PDF accessibility is really gaining traction across all sectors.
 The Web Content Accessibility Guidelines apply to all web content, not just websites, so this is a fantastic change.
 PDF documents can be just as accessible as a website for anyone using assistive technology if designed the right way.
 A great example of an accessible PDF document is available from Citizens Online here: Digital Accessibility, a brief landscape.